Health Information Technology

 What is the Health Information Technology program?

-The mission of Health Information Technology (HIT) is to provide an environment fostering excellence in technical achievement while remaining responsive to the needs of the community.
-The mission is fulfilled by providing education and training that assures demonstration of health information entry level competencies by the graduates of the Health Information Technology program.
-A Health Information Professional, will work in a variety of healthcare settings reviewing and processing all manner of health data for patients, physicians, reimbursement entities, release of information, etc.
+The mission of the Health Information Technology (HIT) program is to provide an environment fostering excellence in technical achievement while remaining responsive to the needs of the community.
+The mission is fulfilled by providing education and training that assures demonstration of health information entry-level competencies by the graduates of the Health Information Technology program.

 What will I learn?